BrainWart/x13s-nixos/README.md

   reference.
 8. Use `nixos-install` to install NixOS
 9. Use `nixos-enter` to temporarily access the system for initial configuration
-10. Set up your user password using `mkpasswd`
+10. Change your password using the `passwd` command